-Learning how to effortlessly use your LENA Cup can take some patience and practice.
-Just like riding a bike, it may seem intimidating or even impossible at first, but once mastered, using your LENA Cup will feel natural and easy.
+Learning how to effortlessly use your Lena Cup can take some patience and practice.
+Just like riding a bike, it may seem intimidating or even impossible at first, but once mastered, using your Lena Cup will feel natural and easy.

-When learning to use any new cup, we encourage women to experiment with the different folds, to insert the cup higher or lower in the vagina, and to find their own unique insertion and removal method.
+When learning to use any new cup, we encourage users to experiment with the different folds, to insert the cup higher or lower in the vagina, and to find their own unique insertion and removal method.
 Do not be discouraged if you are having some leaks at first – with a bit of practice you will find an easy insertion for a leak-free period.
-If you need guidance please contact us at firstname.lastname@example.org.
+If you need guidance please contact us at email@example.com.

-Some women choose to boil their cup before first use and between periods.
+Some people choose to boil their cup before first use and between periods.
 Fill a pan with plenty of clean water.
 Bring to boil and let your cup float for 5-7 minutes while ensuring that the cup does not touch the bottom of the pan.
 You can use a pair of tongs to keep your cup in place and to remove it from the boiling water.
 Let your LENA Cup cool down before using it.

 WASH Using warm water and mild soap, wash your hands and cup under clean running water